tomahawkins/risk/README.md

 If there is not enough room in the receive buffer, the kernel will drop all the remaining messages and no indication will be provided to the sender (no information backchannel).
+The kernel could provide a running counter to indicate to the receiver when messages get dropped.

 When the receiving thread is done with a message, it will advance the head pointer to the next message: